Facebook Pixel WKU Chinese Flagship Scholarships | Western Kentucky University

 • WKU World Toppers Scholarships, awarded partially based on financial need, are designed to offset the costs for study abroad for WKU students.

-• Flagship funding is available for approved domestic and international immersion programs, including the Overseas Capstone Year.
+• Flagship funding is available for approved domestic and international immersion programs.
 For more information, please contact Sara Moody at 270-745-2763.

 • The Honors College offers Travel Abroad Grants (TAG) to offset the costs for Honors students who wish to travel abroad for a partial semester, full semester, or full year.
 Awards vary based on the length of study and availability of funds.
 There are two TAG deadlines per year, usually in the second month of each semester.
 Specific deadlines will be posted on the Honors College website.